williammilisic/cloudcloud.dev/index.md

 > Cloud Cloud Dot Dev is about things, topics and aha-moments I encounter on a daily basis that I think may be interesting for saving and that also may be interesting for others to learn about or discover.
 <br/>

+## 12 September 2023
+* "*To deal with an uncertain future and still move forward, people should have strong opinions, which are weakly held.*” Coined at Palo Alto's Institute for the Future, by Paul Saffo.
+Weak opinions are problematic because people aren’t inspired to develop the best arguments possible for them, or to put forth the energy required to test them.
+It is just as important, however, to not be too attached to what you believe because, otherwise, it undermines your ability to “see” and “hear” evidence that clashes with your opinions. <br/><br/>

 ## 11 September 2023
 * [Quotes on Democracy](https://www.happybetterwiser.com/quotes/democracy-quotes).